hlnicholls/hlnicholls/README.md

 ### Hello!
 I'm Hannah 💻🧬

 I'm a postdoctoral researcher at Queen Mary University of London.
-My work focuses on deep phenotyping of multi-modal cardiovascular imaging and electrocardiogram data in large-scale diverse datasets.
+My work focuses on understanding the genetic basis of cardiac structures and functions that define cardiovascular diseases.

 ## Tools I use